-3. Economic Development Goals, Objectives, and Policies
+5. Economic Development Goals, Objectives, and Policies

-- 1. Ensure the future availability of a skilled and flexible workforce - 2.
-Support and develop a diverse economic base ensuring economic growth and resiliency - 3.
-Support infrastructure needed for economic development - 4.
-Develop tourism and the knowledge-based economy into leading economic sectors
+- 1. Support infrastructure needed for economic development. - 2.
+Ensure the future availability of a skilled and flexible workforce. - 3.
+Support and develop a diverse economic base ensuring economic growth and resiliency. - 4.
+Develop tourism and the knowledge-based economy into leading economic sectors. - 5.
+Support economic development that ensures a living wage for the Region's residents.

-- 1. Ensure an educated and skilled workforce for the region - 2.
+- 1. Ensure an educated and skilled workforce for the region. - 2.
 Promote, attract, expand, and retain emerging and existing businesses while supporting local entrepreneurs. - 3.
 Support development in both downtowns and industrial sites by providing an adequate supply of developable land and redeveloping existing underutilized sites. - 4.
-Strengthen the Region's tourism and natural resources to enhance the economy and quality of life. - 5.
-Implement and maintain a Comprehensive Economic Development Strategy (CEDS) to support new economic development projects in the Region
+Strengthen the Region's tourism and natural resources to enhance the economy and quality of life.

+5. Implement and maintain a Comprehensive Economic Development Strategy (CEDS) to support new economic development projects in the Region.

 - 1. Work with businesses, schools, and communities to ensure the future workforce is equipped with the necessary knowledge, skills, and abilities and assist with workforce development grants. - 2.
 Develop and market the Region's amenities, activities, opportunities, and wages while actively recruiting workers to fill jobs and grow the workforce population. - 3.
 Work with angel investors, venture capital investors, businesses, and industry data to foster innovation and new business startups. - 4.
 Develop business incubators, seed accelerators, maker spaces, coworking spaces. - 5.
-Support start-up and small businesses with training, market research, financial assistance, strategic planning, and other assistance.

-- 6. Assist with Counties, municipalities, and businesses navigating expansion, retention, and successional planning programs as well as grant and funding opportunities. - 7.
+Support start-up and small businesses with training, market research, financial assistance, strategic planning, and other assistance. - 6.
+Assist with Counties, municipalities, and businesses navigating expansion, retention, and successional planning programs as well as grant and funding opportunities. - 7.
 Improve connections between restaurants, stores, and farms to enhance access to local produce. - 8.
 Assist the Region and its businesses by identifying emerging clusters, trends, markets, and export opportunities. - 9.
 Assist communities with preparing "shovel-ready" industrial sites, retail/market analyses, and marketing materials for available sites. - 10.
 Maintain the NCWRPC Industrial Park Inventory and Entrepreneurial Portal to ensure an adequate supply of industrially zoned land with access to transportation, utilities, workers, and programs. - 11.
 Promote redevelopment of idle and/or vacant sites by planning and zoning for a mix of employment, residential, and recreational activities while utilizing remediation programs. - 12.
 Review business and property tax policies and development processes to create a more development friendly environment. - 13.
 Incentivize job attraction and retention as well as planning and redevelopment in downtown areas. - 14.
 Conduct planning efforts, studies, and collaborative activities related to promoting outdoor recreation, tourism, festivals, hospitality, placemaking, cultural events, arts, and historic preservation throughout the Region. - 15.
-Work with Counties to implement the Comprehensive Economic Development Strategy (CEDS) action plan and update the CEDS as required by the EDA.
+Work with Counties to implement the Comprehensive Economic Development Strategy (CEDS).